Tanera Mòr: History

 The island was a port for herring fishing, and suffered the decline of that industry.
 The two settlements were known as Ardnagoine and Garadheancal.

 In 1881, there were no fewer than 118 people living on Tanera Mòr, all of whom had left by 1931 (one year after St Kilda was abandoned).
 Permanent habitation has been intermittent since then, with six people identified as resident in 1961, eight in 1981, none in 1991 and then five at the 2001 census and four in 2011.
+The last residents, owners Lizzie and Richard Williams, were reported to have left the island in 2014.

 The island was bought in the early 1960s by Ken Frampton.
 In September 2012, it was revealed that the island's owners Lizzie and Richard Williams were considering a community buyout with residents on the mainland nearby.
 The price to the Coigach development trust has been assessed at £2.6 million.
 This proposal did not progress, however, and the island was placed on the open market in May 2013 for £2.5 million.
 By 2014 the price had been dropped to £1.95 million by owners Richard and Lizzie Williams, who had moved to the mainland.

 In June 2017, Ian Wace purchased the island for £1.7 million, far less than the £2.5 million asking price when it was put on the market in 2013.
 It was reported that he would oversee a four-year development of Tanera Mòr, which could become an "idyllic retreat capable of hosting up to 60 paying guests".